Kinwarton: History

 The 17th century antiquary William Dugdale believed the name Kinwarton to be Saxon, deriving from the popular Saxon name Kineward.
 The name first appears in 708 when land at Kinwarton was given by Coenred King of Mercia to Bishop Egwin towards the endowment of his newly founded monastery at Evesham Abbey.
 This is then confirmed by the Domesday Book which records it as being part of the land of Evesham Church "in the Ferncombe Hundred in Chenevertone (Kinwarton) 3 hides.
 Ranulf holds from the Abbot.
 Land for 5 ploughs.
 In Lordship 1; 3 slaves; 3 villagers and 2 smallholders with 1 plough.
 A mill at 3s; meadow, 1 furlong long and 12 perches wide.
 The value was 40s; later 5s; now 20s."

 After the Dissolution of the Monasteries the manor was purchased by Sir Fulke Greville from the Skinner family.

 Governance

-Kinwarton is in the Kinwarton ward of Stratford-on-Avon District Council and represented by Councillor Mike Gittus, of the Conservative Party.
-Nationally it is part of Stratford-on-Avon parliamentary constituency, whose current MP is Nadhim Zahawi of the Conservative Party.
+Kinwarton is in the Kinwarton ward of Stratford-on-Avon District Council and represented by Councillor Janine Lee, of the Conservative Party.
+Nationally it is part of Stratford-on-Avon parliamentary constituency, whose current MP is Manuela Perteghella of the Liberal Democrats.
 Prior to Brexit in 2020 it was part of the West Midlands electoral region of the European Parliament.